Complete Family Eye Care is Prepared for Emergencies

 Whatever is happening with your eyes or if you suffer or even suspect that a foreign body has penetrated the outer eye layer better go without delay to the nearest treatment center.
 Doing nothing can lead to loss of vision, premature cataracts and damage to the retina so do not take any chances, delay is dangerous.

-When you visit Bluebird Family Eye Care, ask our optometrist about eye nutrition.
+When you visit Bluebird Vision + Wellness, ask our optometrist about eye nutrition.